 Fact #5: There are many programs to help

 Dealing with chronic pain can leave veterans feeling isolated.
 However, there are a wide variety of programs that can provide them with support and resources.
-The Veterans Administration has services available to support veterans dealing with chronic pain, PTSD and substance abuse.
+The Veterans Administration and other veteran support organizations offer services available to support veterans dealing with chronic pain, PTSD and substance abuse.
 These include:

 - Women’s Veterans Health Care Program

 - Defense and Veterans Center for Integrative Pain Management

 - The National Center for PTSD